learn-russian-immersion

 This program is offered by the University of Wisconsin-Madison and is only available for undergraduates at UW-Madison.
 If you’re a current student or are considering applying to UW-Madison, this is an excellent opportunity to consider.

-It’s a unique chance more of Russia than your study abroad location since, on a weekly basis, students are guided to different areas of Russia or Kazakhstan.
+It’s a unique chance to learn Russian and study abroad since, on a weekly basis, students are guided to different areas of Kazakhstan.

 Be warned: The Russian Flagship coursework is intensive, focusing on everything from conversational language all the way to business and technical language.